dtinit/data-transfer-project/README.md

 ### Building/Running CLI
  * Add a secrets_[environment].csv file to src/main/resources in portability-core and/or
-   in portability-web, this should contain all your API keys, see secrets_template.csv for an example.
+   in portability-api, this should contain all your API keys, see secrets_template.csv for an example.
  * "mvn compile" will build the project.
  * "mvn exec:java -pl portability-core -Dexec.args="-cloud LOCAL -environment LOCAL"" will run the command line tool.